ErnestsEida/CookieEngine/README.md

 Creating GameObjects on screen can be done anywhere before `engine.Run()` call

-## Classes
+## API
-Youy can find information about classes and their methods and functionality in [Class descriptions](includes/readme.md#class-descriptions)
+You can find examples, documentation on classes and tutorials [Here](https://ernestseida.github.io/CookieEngine/api/index.html) (keep in mind, it's early in development)